 3. Request quotes and compare them

 Once you have a few insurers in mind, you can request a rate quote from each.
 Typically, you can do this online by filling out a simple form.
-You can also use Credible (powered by Young Alfred) to quickly gather and compare quotes for homeowners insurance.
+You can also use Credible Insurance to quickly gather and compare quotes for homeowners insurance.

 Your rate quote should include the coverage limits, deductible and your monthly premium.
 It’s important to shop around, since different carriers may charge significantly different prices.
 Be sure when you’re comparing quotes that you’re comparing apples-to-apples: Comparable quotes will have the same (or similar) coverage limits and deductibles.